armican/debearsivi.github.io/_posts/2018-04-27-27-Nisan-2018-reddit-debe.md

   entry_id: 8eys5r
   entry_content: |
     <iframe src=https://v.redd.it/t41gg7mlk5u01/DASH_4_8_M frameborder=0></iframe>
 - entry_name: |
-    Our bodies are just ads for our sperm/eggs.
-  entry_id: 8ew3uw
-  entry_content: |
-    null
-- entry_name: |
     TIL the Dalai Lama is almost a vegetarian.
 He alternates.
 While he advocates vegetarianism, if he is in the company of meat-eaters, he is happy to eat meat.
 The White House once offered him a vegetarian menu and he declined.
   entry_id: 8f0g77